UPDATE: This story ran during the London Summer Olympics. 18 months later, there’s still no good reason to have a third-place medal.

 That’s not just a rhetorical question.
 I’ve been asking a lot of people who you’d think would know.
-Tony Bijkerk didn’t, and he’s the Secretary General of the International Society of Olympic Historians in the Netherlands.
-(The ISOH is headquartered in the village of Fochteloo in the municipality of Ooststellingwerf, FYI.)
+Tony Bijkerk didn’t, and he’s the Secretary General of the International Society of Olympic Historians.
+(The ISOH is headquartered in Holland in the village of Fochteloo, which is in the municipality of Ooststellingwerf.)
 Jim Greensfelder of Sharonville, Ohio didn’t know, and he wrote the Olympic Medals Reference Guide AND a history of the 1904 St. Louis Olympics.
 That’s relevant because St. Louis’ Games, we do know, are the first at which bronze medals were awarded to third-place finishers.
 (The prizes in 1896 and 1900 — generally, as these things weren’t totally formalized yet — were silver for first and bronze for second.)
 But even St. Louisians don’t seem to recall why they decided to do the third-place thing.
 The Missouri Museum didn’t know, and neither did anyone from the St. Louis Public Library.
 The International Olympic Committee’s own Olympic Studies Centre sent me a polite e-mail informing me that “based on the documentation we have available to us…we are unable to answer your question of ‘why’ the Organizing Committee for the 1904 Olympic Games decided to give medals for first, second and third place.”

 It’s not surprising that no one can remember a good reason to give out a third-place medal: there isn’t one.
 For starters, they’re ineffective as commemoration.
 There are no famous or infamous bronze medalists.
 Do you remember Phillip Edwards or Adrianus de Jong?
 Edwards, a Canadian sprinter, and de Jong, a Dutch fencer (from The Hague, which is 219 km from Ooststellingwerf municipality), are the athletes who’ve won the most bronze medals without a silver or gold.
 But there’s no cachet, even tragic Buffalo Bills cachet, in being a perennial second runner-up.
 Not making it over the last hill might be indicative of greatness thwarted by a dramatic flaw, but not making it over the second-to-last hill is just indicative of needing to spend more time on hill training.